International Fuel Tax Agreement | Filing Information

 Penalties and Interest

-If you do not file a quarterly tax return by the due date or fail to pay the tax you owe by the due date, you will be subject to penalty and interest.
-The penalty is $50 or ten percent of the tax due with your return, whichever is greater.
-Interest on unpaid tax is charged at the established monthly interest rate.
+If you do not file your tax return by the due date or fail to pay the tax you owe by the due date, you will be subject to penalty and interest.
+The penalty is the greater of $50 or 10% or of the tax due with your return, whichever is greater.
+Interest on unpaid tax is charged at the IFTA annual interest rate.
 A full month’s interest is charged for any portion of a month for which tax owed is unpaid.
 Unlike penalty charges, interest is computed on the tax due to each member jurisdiction, rather than the tax due with your report.

-What is the best way to avoid paying penalties and interest?
-File returns and submit payments through Revenue Online and on time!
+The best way to avoid penalties and interest Is to file returns and submit payments through Revenue Online and on time!

-If for any reason you do not file an IFTA quarterly tax return, the Department will bill you for the tax that we determine you owe for the period.
-IFTA accounts will only be closed in good standing once all returns have been filed in addition to paying any balance due on the account.
+If for any reason you do not file an IFTA quarterly Tax Return, the Department will bill you for the estimated tax for the period.
+The Department may also revoke or suspend the license of any licensee who fails, neglects or refuses to file a return.
+To close an IFTA account in good standing all returns must be filed with no balance due on the account.